Daemon (novel): Plot

 Jon Ross, a Russian hacker and identity thief, is questioned by the FBI and brought into the investigation by Sebeck.
 Unfortunately, traditional investigation methods are useless against Sobol's Daemon program.
 Ross eventually deduces that the Daemon can anticipate their every move, seemingly one step ahead of anyone who tries to interfere with its operation.
 Even after being named in the Daemon hoax (and put on the FBI's most wanted list), Ross willingly helps the US government to stop the program.
-Assigned to the NSA's anti-Daemon task force, with Agent Phillips, he is a firsthand witness to Loki's attack on the installation and barely survives the massacre that follows.
+Assigned to the NSA's anti-Daemon task force, with Agent Phillips, he barely survives a destructive attack on a government facility arranged by the violent and villainous Loki's attack on the installation.
 With his immunity deal rescinded, he vanishes underground with the intent on destroying the Daemon on his own.

-Agent Roy "Tripwire" Merritt a decorated FBI agent is brought in to secure Sobol's property, when several FBI agents and police officers are killed by an automated Hummer that attacks anyone who approaches.
-A longtime military officer and expert in hostage situations, he realizes that Sobol's estate is a death trap and red herring, but fear of the Daemon forces his hand and his team is ordered to secure the site regardless.
-His team is quickly killed, and he remains the lone survivor, infiltrating the house and accidentally triggering a bomb, which levels the property.
+Agent Roy "Tripwire" Merritt, a decorated FBI agent, is brought in to secure Sobol's property.
+Several FBI agents and police officers are killed by automated systems on the premises.
+A longtime military officer and expert in hostage situations, he realizes that Sobol's estate is a death trap as well as a red herring.
+However, his team is ordered to secure the site, resulting in all of them being killed.
+As the only member of his team still alive, he infiltrates the house and accidentally triggers a bomb which levels the property.
 Blamed for the failure, he is relieved of duty but is later brought onto the anti-Daemon task force by the Major.
-When Loki is revealed to have infiltrated the building, Roy pursues him, against orders.
-Fearful of the publicity that the chase will generate, the Major kills Roy himself.
+When Loki is revealed to have infiltrated the building, Roy pursues him—against orders.
+Fearful of the publicity that the chase will generate, the Major kills Merritt.
 Despite being an enemy to the Daemon, he becomes a folk hero of the Darknet, known as "The Burning Man" by the Darknet users, who respect him for his tenacity.

-NSA Agent Natalie Philips, a genius workaholic government cryptographer.
-Phillips joins the investigation shortly after the FBI is called in.
-Eventually, she is placed in charge of the anti-Daemon task force, but she finds plenty of interference from the Major.
+Natalie Philips, an NSA agent who is a genius workaholic cryptographer.
+Phillips joins the investigation shortly after the FBI does.
+Eventually, she is placed in charge of the anti-Daemon task force, but she finds plenty of interference from The Major.
 She is attracted to Jon Ross (the attraction is mutual), but she quickly states that national security will take precedence and their relationship will remain professional.
 Phillips objects to the murder of Sebeck to protect infected corporate systems from the Daemon's wrath.
 One of a handful survivors from Loki's attack, Phillips is blamed for the failure and relieved of duties.